EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 1
 * C_U - variable length connection identifier
-* ECDH-Curves_U - EC curves for ECDH which Party U supports, in the order of decreasing preference.
+* ECDH-Curves_U - EC curves for ECDH which Party U supports, in order of decreasing preference.
 If a single algorithm is conveyed, it is placed in a int or text string, if multiple algorithms are conveyed, an array is used.
 * ECDH-Curve_U - a single chosen algorithm from ECDH-Curves_U (zero-based index)
 * X_U - the x-coordinate of the ephemeral public key of Party U
-* HKDFs_U - supported ECDH-SS w/ HKDF algorithms
+* HKDFs_U - supported ECDH-SS w/ HKDF algorithms, in order of decreasing preference
-* AEADs_U - supported AEAD algorithms
+* AEADs_U - supported AEAD algorithms, in order of decreasing preference
-* SIGs_V - signature algorithms, with which Party U supports verification
+* SIGs_V - signature algorithms, with which Party U supports verification, in order of decreasing preference.
-* SIGs_U - signature algorithms, with which Party U supports signing
+* SIGs_U - signature algorithms, with which Party U supports signing, in order of decreasing preference.
 * UAD_1 - bstr containing unprotected opaque application data

 ### Party U Processing of Message 1